Shaurya-Srivastav/Date-Planner/README.md

 ## Customization

-You can customize the application by modifying the available cuisines or changing the number of selected random food spots.
-Additionally, you can enhance the user interface or add more features as per your requirements.
+You can customize the application by modifying the available cuisines, changing the number of selected random food spots, or enhancing the user interface to include additional features.
+The code is modular and well-structured, making it easy to extend and customize as per your requirements.

-## Error Handling

-The application includes error handling to capture and display any exceptions that may occur during execution, ensuring a smooth user experience.

 ## Note